-This is a time of year where many of us are travelling – and not necessarily looking forward to it.
+This is a time of year where many of us are thinking about travelling – and not necessarily looking forward to it.
 There are no magic wand solutions for travelling with IBS, but there are a few things you can try to travel better and enjoy your holiday more.

 Why we get flare-ups when travelling